Ryder Cup 2025 scores, results, tee times, leaderboard as Team USA host Team Europe at Bethpage Black

 All 24 players will then tee it up in the Sunday singles, with the first team to reach 14.5 points across the week earning Ryder Cup victory.
 Team Europe - as defending champions - require 14 points to retain the trophy.

-Latest Ryder Cup scores, tee times and results (all times UK time)
+Latest Ryder Cup scores, tee times and results (UK and Ireland times)

 Friday foursomes